-Seqrite Endpoint Security Cloud provides an easy-to-navigate cloud console and a choice of straightforward deployment methods.
+Seqrite Endpoint Security Cloud provides an easy-to-navigate cloud console.
+There is a choice of straightforward deployment methods.
 This makes it simple to use for small businesses, but there is enough functionality for larger enterprises too.
 It would be a good choice for small companies with plans to expand.

 Seqrite Endpoint Security Cloud provides endpoint protection for Windows, macOS and Linux clients, and Windows servers.
 Additional features include data-loss prevention and asset management.
-As the name implies, the management console is cloud-based, and hence allows the service to be accessible from the cloud using any modern browser.
+As the name implies, the management console is cloud-based.
+Thus, the service is accessible from any modern browser.